 These companies shall build housing villages at optimum cost and high quality standards.
 Each housing neighborhood/village project shall be self-contained and comprises of the following segments:

-1- Central commercial businesses blocks; parking; shopping malls; sports; entertainment and worship facilities.
+1- Central commercial businesses blocks; parking; shopping mall and worship facilities.

 2- All public utilities.
 Including: village fences and gates; Water supply & storage; drainage; sewerage; electricity; backup generator; telephone network; fire extinguishers and street lighting & billboards.